S2-group/software-design-vu/docs/assignment2.md

 ## State machine diagrams
 Author(s): `Torstein Thomassen` & `Teona Moga`

-This chapter contains the specification of at least 2 UML state machines of your system, together with a textual description of all their elements.
-Also, remember that classes the describe only data structures (e.g., Coordinate, Position) do not need to have an associated state machine since they can be seen as simple "data containers" without behaviour (they have only stateless objects).

-For each state machine you have to provide:
-- the name of the class for which you are representing the internal behavior;
-- a figure representing the part of state machine;
-- a textual description of all its states, transitions, activities, etc. in a narrative manner (you do not need to structure your description into tables in this case).
-We expect 3-4 lines of text for describing trivial or very simple state machines (e.g., those with one to three states), whereas you will provide longer descriptions (e.g., ~500 words) when describing more complex state machines.

-The goal of your state machine diagrams is both descriptive and prescriptive, so put the needed level of detail here, finding the right trade-off between understandability of the models and their precision.

-Maximum number of words for this section: 3000

---NEW

 In the way our system is designed, only the **Game** and **League** classes are not stateless.
 Their state diagrams are shown below.